Working-Class Studies Association: Conferences

+The Working-Class Studies Association and its Working-Class Academics section hold annual WCSA Conferences.
+In 2025, the conference will be at University of Technology Sydney, in 2024 it was held at SUNY Old Westbury in New York, in 2023 at University of Illinois, Chicago, in 2022 at Oregon State University, in 2021 on Zoom and Youngstown State University, and in 2019 at Kent University in England.
+In the group's early years, its conferences were held first in Ohio.

 The WCSA grew out of biennial conferences organized by the Center for Working-Class Studies at Youngstown State University starting in 1995 and, beginning in 2002, How Class Works, a biennial conference sponsored by The Center for Study of Working-Class Life at the State University of New York at Stony Brook.

 Since its inception in 2004 the WCSA has sponsored and co-sponsored conferences biennially, and starting in 2018, annually.
 From 2006-2016 the association met biennially at How Class Works conferences in even numbered years.

 In 2007 the WCSA started sponsoring odd-year biennial conferences by presenting Working-Class Culture and Counter Culture at Macalester College.
 In 2009, the University of Pittsburgh hosted the WCSA’s Class Matters conference.
 In 2011, the Chicago Working-Class Studies affiliate of the WCSA presented Working Class Organization and Power at the University of Illinois-Chicago.

 Fighting Forward: A Labor and Working-Class Summit was held at Madison College’s downtown campus in 2013.
 This conference was co-sponsored with the Labor and Working-Class Studies Project, a collaborative campus-labor-community initiative based at the University of Wisconsin-Madison.
 In 2015, WCSA co-sponsored Fighting Inequality with the Labor and Working-Class History Association at Georgetown University.
 The 2017 conference was hosted by Indiana University Bloomington.

 After 2017, the WCSA began sponsoring conferences annually, beginning with Class at the Border: Migration, Confinement, and (Im)mobility, hosted by The Center for the Study of Inequalities, Social Justice and Policy at Stony Brook.
 Conference programs from 2001 to the present are archived on the WCSA website.

 Awards

-The awards issued by the WCSA are the Tillie Olsen Award for Creative Writing, which honors published books of poetry, fiction, creative non-fiction, and other genres; the C.L.R.
-James Award for Published Books for Academic or General Audiences; the Russo & Linkon Award for Published Article or Essay for Academic or General Audiences; the Studs Terkel Award for Media and Journalism; and the Constance Coiner Award for Best Dissertation.
-Awards are announced each year at the annual conference banquet, and a panels are generally organized around the honored works.
+The WCSA Awards include the Tillie Olsen Award for creative writing, which honors published books of poetry, fiction, creative non-fiction, and other genres; the C.L.R.
+James Award for published books for academic or general Audiences; the Russo & Linkon Award for published article or essay for academic or general audiences; the Studs Terkel Award for media and journalism; the Jake Ryan and Charles Sackrey Award: for books by writer(s) of working-class origins that speak to issues of the working-class experience in academia, and the Constance Coiner Award for best dissertation.
+There is also a Lifetime Achievement Award given periodically for significant service and contributions to the field.
+Press releases are issued about the awards and announced through social media, awardees are archived on WCSA's website, and they are given and celebrated each year at the annual conference.